Marine Heatwaves

 Marine heatwave forecasts:

-Forecasts predict that MHW coverage and overall intensity will continue to decline in the coming months (especially in the eastern tropical Pacific and Atlantic basins), dropping to ~33% [18%] of the global oceans experiencing MHW conditions by June-August 2024.
+Forecasts predict that MHW coverage and overall intensity will slightly decline in the coming months, dropping to ~28% [14%] of the global oceans experiencing MHW conditions by January 2025.
 Below is a regionally refined focus:

 How confidence levels are determined